1 Hanover Square: 1910s to 1960s

-The club obtained a ten-year lease on 1 Hanover Square and an option to buy it at any point during the lease.
-To accommodate the clubhouse, George Ehret renovated the structure, removing the parapet atop the brownstone and adding a light-colored coating to the facade.
+During mid-1914, India House obtained a ten-year lease on 1 Hanover Square and an option to buy it.
+George Ehret renovated the structure, removing the parapet atop the brownstone and adding a light-colored coating to the facade.
 In addition, maritime artifacts were moved to the clubhouse.
-The collection included ship models and Chinese art donated by Straight, as well as models, engravings, and paintings of ship donated by Farrell.
+The collection included ship models and Chinese art donated by Straight, as well as models, engravings, and paintings of ships donated by Farrell.
 The club moved into the building on November 16, 1914.

 In 1915, plans were filed with the Manhattan Bureau of Buildings for a 20-story office building on the site.
 The filing was a preparatory measure rather than an indication that the site was to be redeveloped.
 The building was sold in January 1917 for $750,000, with J. Reuben Clark reported as the buyer.
 1 Hanover Square was subsequently bought by Straight in 1918, and his widow Dorothy Payne Whitney continued to hold the property after his death the same year.
 In 1921, India House Inc. decided to purchase 1 Hanover Square for $650,000.
 William Adams Delano and Chester Holmes Aldrich further renovated 1 Hanover Square between 1924 and 1925.
 During this renovation, a skylighted third-floor meeting room was added with nautical decoration.
 As part of the renovation, the basement and cellar were also altered or expanded.
 The building's basement restaurant was damaged in a 1925 fire; engine crews had gotten confused while simultaneously trying to fight another fire across the street.
 The club installed soundproofing in the building's dining rooms in 1937.

 The Third Avenue Elevated was closed in 1950 and subsequently removed.
 The line's demolition allowed both greater sunlight and quieter meetings; according to the India Club's president, the passing trains were loud and had shaken the foundations of the building.
 In 1951, shortly after the elevated line's removal, the India House club decided to renovate the exterior of 1 Hanover Square to plans by Nicholson & Galloway.
 The sheet metal balustrade was removed from the cornice during this time.
 Members of the India House proposed a maritime-themed park on Hanover Square, which was dedicated that November.
 By the 1960s, the basement contained a German-American tavern called Hanover Square.